daretogo/pichiller/README.md

 Another thing it seems that it would be good to control is the power to the AC unit itself.
 I've got these Sainsmart 2 relay modules, so we're gonna [install a two relay module](4-install-two-relay-module.md) one side will switch the heater probe, the other will power the AC itself.

+I'm also somewhat interested in humidity data inside my cooler, eventually that could be more important if I was to get into aging cheeses or something but at the very least I'm thinking it'd be good to ensure the humidity level doesn't get too high as that could promote rot or mold.
+I picked up a DHT22 sensor for getting this data.
+The DHT22 will actually report both temperature and humidity so this will be our sixth temperature sensor but first humidity.
+So lets [add this dht22 sensor and get data from it](5-report-humidity-from-dh22-sensor.md)